Urban-Meteorology-Reading/SUEWS-Docs/docs/source/output_files/output_files.rst

 SSss_YYYY_snow_TT.txt
 ~~~~~~~~~~~~~~~~~~~~~

-SUEWS produces a separate output file for snow (when snowUse = 1 in
+SUEWS produces a separate output file for snow (when :option:`snowUse` = 1 in
 RunControl.nml) with details for each surface type.

 File format of SSss_YYYY_snow_60.txt